 When I notice this, 90% of the time I don’t end up sharing the post.
 Why?
 Well, because I’m lazy.
 In fact, most of us are lazy when it comes to this kind of thing.
 I always say that you want to make it easy for people to share your content.
 Make sharing your content easy breezy by placing social media share buttons above or below your blog posts.

 I use the Social Warfare plugin for my social share buttons.

 4. Social Media Icons

-Having social media icons on your blog that link to your social media profiles is important.
+Having social media icons on your blog is important.
 I see social media accounts as additional ways for your readers to connect, and stay in touch with you.

 As a quick tip, make sure your icons open in a new tab or window.
 That way, readers aren’t being taken away from your blog when they click on your links.

 I use the Simple Social Icons plugin for my social media icons.

 A lot of people seem to think that you have to have a large following or have a product or service for sell before you can set up your email list.

 Well, I’m here to tell you that is not true.

 It’s never too soon to start collecting emails.
 If you just started blogging yesterday, then today you should look into setting up your email list.